lulelaboratory/lulelaboratory.github.io/README.md

 - Adjust colors, fonts, and layout in `style.css`.
 - Modify or add sections in `index.html` as your professional profile evolves.
-- Update your publications by editing the Publications section in `index.html`.
+- Update your publication details by editing the Publications section in `index.html`.

 Happy building!